Emperor Yuan of Han: Family background

-Childhood and career as crown prince
+Childhood and career as a crown prince

-Shi was less than a year old when something highly unusual happened to his father.
-Shi's great-granduncle, Emperor Zhao, had died that year and the regent, Huo Guang, having been dissatisfied with his initial selection of Prince He of Changyi, deposed Prince He and offered the throne to the commoner Bingyi instead.
+Shi was less than a year old when something very unusual happened to his father.
+Shi's great-granduncle, Emperor Zhao(漢昭帝), had died that year and the regent, Huo Guang(霍光), having been dissatisfied with his initial selection of Prince He of Changyi, deposed Prince He and offered the throne to the commoner Bingyi instead.
 Bingyi accepted and took the throne as Emperor Xuan.
-Shi's mother Xu Pingjun was created empress.
+Shi's mother Xu Pingjun was made empress as they were the descendants of Emperor Wu Of Han.

 This action would cost Empress Xu her life, however, and cost Prince Shi his mother.
 Huo Guang's wife, Xian (顯), would not be denied her wish of making her daughter Huo Chengjun (霍成君) an empress.
 In 71 BC, Empress Xu was pregnant when Lady Xian came up with a plot.
-She bribed Empress Xu's female physician Chunyu Yan (淳于衍), under guise of giving Empress Xu medicine after she gave birth, to poison her.
+She bribed Empress Xu's female physician Chunyu Yan (淳于衍), under guise of giving Empress Xu medicine to help ease her pain and control blood flow after she gave birth, to poison Empress Xu.
 Chunyu did so, and Empress Xu died shortly after she gave birth.
 Her doctors were initially arrested to investigate whether they cared for the empress properly.
-Lady Xian, alarmed, informed Huo Guang what had actually happened, and Huo, not having the heart to turn in his wife, instead agreed to Chunyu's release.
+The Emperor deep mourned for his beloved wife and would look to the case for many years to follow and in 66 BC and he would later kill the entire family except Empress Huo.
+That would make Lady Xian, alarmed and she informed Huo Guang what had actually happened, and Huo, not having the heart to turn in his wife, instead agreed to Chunyu's release.

-In April 70 BC, Emperor Xuan created Huo Chengjun empress.
+In April 70 BC, Emperor Xuan made Huo Chengjun empress.
 Accustomed to luxury living, her palace expenditures far exceeded the late Empress Xu.